The spotlight effect

 The slow earn

-Attention from the work is real, but it is slow and quiet and it compounds across months, not Tuesdays.
-The good designers I know got their reputation by being correct in a hundred small ways.
-None of them got it by shipping the one screen that finally made the room notice.
+Attention from the work is real, but it is slow and quiet.
+It builds up over months, not in a single day.
+The designers I respect built their reputation by being right in a hundred small ways.
+They also kept putting their work out before they felt ready, without much worry about what people would say.
+None of them got there from one screen that finally made the room turn.

 The opposite is also true.
-The cost of one bad ship is not the apocalypse you stage in your head on the train home.
+One bad ship is not the apocalypse you play out on the train home.
 It is a Slack thread that dies by Friday.

 Why designers feel this most

-Most design careers are an apprenticeship in fearing that taste is being seen wrong.
-Critique culture and portfolio reviews train it.
-Twitter trains it harder than either.
+A lot of a design career is an apprenticeship in fearing your taste is being judged.
+Critique culture and portfolio reviews train that fear.
+Social media trains it harder than either.